Vlad080897/Products-list/README.md

 # Products list imitation
-In that project you can see imitation of producs list imitation.
+In that project you can see imitation of producs list.

 **The app allows:**
-1. See the list of products that were requsted from API
+1. See the list of products that were requested from API
 2. Add new product
 3. Delete product
 4. Add, update or delete comments